SharmaSapan/AIChessProject.java/README.md

 Sample run with depth = 4 where white player is user, and black player is Chess AI agent:

 <img src="https://user-images.githubusercontent.com/54603828/124211605-65683600-dabb-11eb-8954-36ca3be5b1bf.jpg" width="450" height="350">

+To use the system Simply run the Chess project forked class which has main class.
+Enter the depth of the MIN-MAX tree for cut-off, ideal depth 4 or 5 in the console.
+After entering depth java pane with title "AI chess" will open, click in the screen to refresh mouse listener.
+To move the piece press and hold and move to desired location.
+Wait for opponent and then again take your turn.